Man is not really a naked Ape.

 Buddhist Monks have hairless heads and bodies.

-Islamic children (male and female) have their heads ritually shaven around the 3rd – 10th day of postnatal life.
+Islamic children (male and female) have their heads ritually shaven around the 3rd – 10th day of life.

 Hindu Widows have shaven heads.